mdolab/MACH-Aero/machAeroTutorials/aero_icem.rst

 .. image:: images/icem_SaveCGNS.png
     :scale: 80

+Make sure to name your output file ``wing_surf_L1.cgns``.
-The surface mesh is now ready for use in pyHyp.
+The L1 surface mesh is now ready for use in pyHyp.

+.. warning:: The size of the L1 mesh generated in the ICEM version of the tutorial is slightly coarser than the one generated in the Pointwise version of the tutorial.
+    This shouldn't dramatically impact your results but is something to keep in mind.
+    This discrepancy is primarily because the ICEM version of the tutorial is from an older version of the MACH-Aero tutorial from when ICEM CFD was the meshing software of choice in the MDO Lab

-To proceed to the next tutorial (volume meshing with pyHyp), reduce the number of nodes specified for the edges so far (e.g., 17 to 5, and 161 to 41), and convert and export the mesh again.
+.. note:: An older version of the MACH-Aero tutorial would now instruct users to coarsen their mesh in ICEM itself by reducing the number of nodes specified for the edges so far from 17 to 5 and 161 to 41.
-Or use the ``wing.cgns`` file provided in ``MACH-Aero/tutorial/aero/meshing/volume``.
-This should reduce computational time and the probability of pyHyp failing with the default options provided in the following tutorial and the mesh generated so far.
+    This step is now obsolete with the introduction of mesh family generation in the mesh extrusion step.
+    However, the resulting surface and volume meshes, ``wing.cgns`` and ``wing_vol.cgns`` respectively, from this coarsening operation were included in the tutorial repo for reference or use in the tutorial itself.
+    As a result, these meshes ended up getting used in various training sessions, examples, classes, and other studies as they were readily available.
+    These files have now been replaced in this version of the MACH-Aero tutorial and the old files can only be obtained by downloading an older version of the MACH-Aero tutorial from GitHub.